 From a practical standpoint, structural testing is the most important heuristic in DNA assembly; if two parts are out of sequence they will not work and all additions to this part also will not work.
-Therefore, this is the strongest constraint in the algorithm’s scoring function and composite parts that cannot be structurally tested (size less than 200 bp) will not be assembled.
-Additionally, parts that do not experimentally pass structural testing will not be used, but it is rare for a DNA part to consistently fail a structural test if the assembly is properly planned.
+Therefore, this is the strongest constraint in the algorithm’s scoring function and composite parts that cannot be structurally tested (size fewer than 200 bp) will be scored less favorably and might not be assembled.
+Additionally, parts that do not experimentally pass structural testing will not be used and the assembly step will be repeated until a successful outcome of the structural test.

 3. FUNCTIONAL TESTING

 Unlike the structural model, the functional model of circuit testing does not assume that all parts have a well-defined and proper function.
-Instead, functional testing aims to validate that the circuit under testing functions as specified [3].
-Functional testing is more feasible at a small scale, so it is practical for testing small circuits with poorly defined or unreliable function.

-Genetic circuit assembly intermediates are thus ideal targets for functional testing.
-Since genetic circuits are often designed to produce a number of functional proteins that interact with other genetic parts, here we define a transcriptional unit that takes one protein as input and produces another protein as output as the primitive functional element to be tested.
+Instead, functional testing aims to validate that a circuit functions as specified [3].
+Genetic circuit assembly intermediates are ideal targets for functional testing because they are small functional units with poorly defined or unreliable function.
+Since genetic circuits are often designed to produce a number of functional proteins that interact with other genetic parts, here we define a transcriptional unit that takes proteins as input and produces proteins as output as the primitive functional element to be tested.
 This function can be tested when a system is designed such that the protein produced is a fluorescent protein, which can be detected by a flow cytometer.
 If a fluorescent protein is detected as being expressed at the specified level, then it passes the functional test.
-If a part or series of parts fails their functional test, they will not be used and the design will be refined to include other parts.
+If a part or series of parts fail their functional test, they will not be used and the design will be refined to include other parts.

 The algorithm will therefore bias the assembly plan towards constructing transcriptional units as soon as possible.
+Once these testable functional units are built and pass a functional test, they will again be tested with the addition of each new part, as a sort of “bootstrap”

+FIGURE 2: An optimal assembly plan for the circuit in Figure 1.C.
+A motif training step through the database finds that RBS-Gene, RBS-Gene-Term and Prom-RBS-Gene-Term are common motifs (M).
+All intermediates are structurally testable (S) (>200bp) and there is a 7/13 coverage of functionally testable intermediates.

-Once these testable functional units are built and pass a functional test, they will again be tested with the addition of each new part, as a sort of “bootstrap” method to track the composite part’s function as more parts are added.
-Unlike structural testing, however, it is not mandatory that all parts be functionally tested, and so the algorithm’s scoring function has a trade off between the percent of functionally testable intermediates and assembly stages required, as a complete “bootstrap” bias would result in an
+method to track the composite part’s function as more parts are added.
+Unlike with structural testing, however, it is not mandatory that all parts be functionally tested, and so the algorithm’s scoring function has a trade off between the percent of functionally testable intermediates and assembly stages required, as a complete “bootstrap” bias would result in an

 unreasonable amount of assembly stages for large parts.
+The overall testability of an assembly plan will be percent coverage – (number of testable steps/total steps).

 4. MOTIF TRAINING